-While it’s great to try to plan ahead, there’s no way of telling what size you are going to be after your baby has been born so you may need to re-assess!
-We recommend waiting until later in your pregnancy to buy one – ideally until after your 36th or 37th week of pregnancy.
-Don’t forget that we offer an express delivery service so we can get bras to you very quickly if you need a style or different size quickly - or if you have an unexpected early arrival!
+While it’s great to try to plan ahead, there’s no way of telling what size you are going to be after your baby has been born so you may well need to re-assess!
+It’s best to try to wait until as late as possible in your pregnancy to buy one – ideally until after your 36th or 37th week of pregnancy.
+Don’t forget that we offer an express delivery service so we can get bras to you very quickly if you need a different style or size - or if you have an unexpected early arrival!

 If you need any more help or advice, we’re right here for you so please don’t hesitate to get in touch.
 Our Customer Services teams are trained to fit maternity and nursing bras and we’re happy to talk to you or see you as often as you need advice.
 Each of our shops has a large fitting room (big enough to fit a buggy) and all our waiting areas are breast-feeding friendly so you don’t need to worry about rushing home to feed.